jermspeaks/christmas-adventure/sections/section-178.md

 *The magic is responding to the community,* you realized. *It's responding to the connections, to the sharing, to the understanding.
 It's becoming stronger, more powerful, because it's built on connection, on memory, on emotion.*

-Lumina trotted forward, their eyes bright.
+Cheshire trotted forward, their eyes bright.
 "The community is connecting," they said.
 "People are sharing, they're learning, they're understanding.
 They're building something together, something stronger, something more powerful, because it's built on connection, on memory, on emotion."

 The Keepsake Keeper pulsed warmly.
 "You're building a community," it said.
 "A community connected, sharing, learning together.
 A community that understands that the magic isn't about control—it's about connection, about memory, about emotion.
 And the magic is responding.
 It's becoming stronger, more powerful, because it's built on connection, on memory, on emotion."